 If after that you are still unhappy you can complain about a privacy matter to the Australian Information Commissioner.
 See www.oaic.gov.au for information on how to make a complaint.

 The organisation may update this Privacy Statement from time to time.
-To see the most current Privacy Statement, visit our website at www.uniteddisability.com.au or contact the organisation.
+This is our most current policy, for further enquiries contact our corporate office.

 Contact details: Level 5, 35 Robina Town Centre Drive, Robina QLD 4226 Australia Phone: 1300 454 85 Email: email@example.com